 - An equivalence certificate from the Association of Indian Universities (AIU), New Delhi, which have to be obtained in advance and required to be submitted at the time of document verification.

 - The applicant will be responsible for obtaining a student visa for the entire duration of the programme at NID, before the commencement of the programme.

 - If selected candidates do not pay their programme fees or fail to produce all of the required documents, or if they decline the offer of admission, their candidature will stand cancelled and their seat will be offered to the next candidate in order of merit under overseas category.

 - Seats remaining vacant in the overseas (supernumerary) category will lapse and will not be transferred to candidates from any other categories.

-- Overseas applicants will have to appear for DAT Prelims and DAT Mains as per the schedule mentioned in Section 2 of B.Des/GDPD Admissions Handbook 2020-21.
+- Overseas applicants will have to appear for DAT Prelims and DAT Mains as per the schedule mentioned in Section 2 of B.Des Admissions Handbook 2021-22.

-- Overseas applicants may choose their exam center for DAT Prelims from any exam center mentioned in Section 7.3 of B.Des/GDPD Admissions Handbook 2020-21.
+- Overseas applicants may choose their exam center for DAT Prelims from any exam center mentioned in Section 7.3 of B.Des Admissions Handbook 2021-22.

 - The medium of instruction at NID is English.

-- Candidates must have passed their Class XII examination (higher secondary (10+2)) or equivalent at the in-person counseling scheduled in June 2020.
+- Candidates must have passed their Class XII examination (higher secondary (10+2)) or equivalent at the time of document scruitiny/in-person counseling tentatively scheduled in July/August 2021.

-- Candidates who have not passed their final board exam or equivalent before the in-person counseling will not be eligible for admission.
+- Candidates who have not passed their final board exam or equivalent before the document scrutiny/in-person counseling will not be eligible for admission.